Stage 1: Problems. Less is more

 Stage 2: Getting Educated.
 Oils And Little Else

-From that point on, I was avoiding glycerin, started to read ingredient lists very carefully and trying to educate myself.
+From that point on, I was avoiding glycerin, started to read ingredient lists very carefully, and tried to educate myself.
 The main discoveries I have made at that stage are below.
 Please note that I am not an expert, please do your own research (and the patch tests!)